litchie/exult-ios/content/sifixes/Readme.txt

 	  completed the Dream Realm.
 	- Neyobi the Gwani child now has a schedule once cured and woken up by double clicking on her.
 She will now accompany her mother and Baiyanda around.
+	- Kylista can be asked about the breastplate even if you know she owns it.
+	- Reading the evidence against Marsten will allow you to accuse him.
+	- Reading the same scroll will also set a flag if Pomdirgun is dead, which will change 6 conversations in Monitor.
 	- Iolo will return to pacing his cell after you talk with him in Monitor's jail.
 version: 0.15.11
 	- Fixed spell incantation runes in spellbook and spell scrolls.